Farm Comunitarios (2023). doi: 10.33620/FC.2173-9218.(2023).11

-Pilot trial on the detection of patients with undiagnosed diabetes mellitus type 2 carried out in pharmacies in Valladolid.
-Environmental impact assessment
+Pilot trial on the detection of patients with undiagnosed diabetes mellitus type 2 performed in community pharmacies in Valladolid.
+Environmental impact evaluation

 Abstract :

-Introduction: The complications that DM2 can develop and the undiagnosed population (6 %) highlight the importance of screening at the population level.
-The objective of this work is to evaluate a program for early detection of undiagnosed DM2 from community pharmacy and referral to the physician to determine the possible diagnosis.
-Evaluate the environmental impact of the actions.
+Introduction: The complications that DM2 can develop, and the undiagnosed population (6%) highlight the importance of screening at the population level.
+The aim of this work is to evaluate and verify whether the professional activity performed in pharmacies is a good point to detect patients with undiagnosed type 2 diabetes mellitus and to refer them for a possible diagnosis.
+Moreover, to evaluate the environmental impact of the actions.

-Methodology: Findrisc Questionnaire to patients who met the inclusion criteria and agreed to participate in the study.
-Basal capillary blood glucose measurement if the result was ≥15 points and referral to a physician if basal blood glucose was ≥110 mg/dL.
+Methodology: Findrisc questionnaire for patients who met the inclusion criteria and agreed to participate in the study.
+Basal capillary blood glucose measurement if the result was ≥15 points and referral to a physician if blood glucose was ≥110mg/dL.

-Conclusions: The amount of newly diagnosed patients (3 %) reflects that the community pharmacy is a good detection place for undiagnosed diabetes detection.
-In addition, the study shows the pharmacists’ usefulness in their role as a health educator, since they provide guidance on healthy lifestyle habits to those patients who are not subject to be referred to a physician.
-Furthermore, closer collaborations between physicians and pharmacists would be necessary in diabetes screening.
+Conclusions: The number of newly diagnosed patients (3%) reflects that the community pharmacy is a good place for diabetes detection.
+In addition, the study reveals pharmacists’ usefulness in their role as a health educator, since they provide guidance on healthy lifestyle habits to those patients not subject to physician referral.
+Furthermore, closer collaborations between physicians and pharmacists would be necessary in diabetes screening, since the return of information was low; although we can observe that in rural areas, where the relationship is close, the return rate was 85.2%.

 -